wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Dare to be wise!" - Immanuel Kant

 The Age of Enlightenment, also known as the Age of Reason, was an intellectual and political movement that occurred in Europe during the 17th and 18th century.
 Broadly speaking, the central doctrine of the Enlightenment is one of **Reason**: the belief that we can use our intellect to understand the world and improve society.
 This was a dramatic departure from superstitions and religious dogmas of the past.
 All throughout Europe, philosophers and scientists circulated their ideas at academies, lodges, literary salons, coffeehouses, and in printed media.
-It was a golden age of intellectual discourse.
+It was a golden age of intellectual progress.

 Many of the ideas we hold dear today emerged during the Enlightenment.
 For example: